 Keep all boxes for each room together.
 This will save time unpacking.

 It may sound obvious but pack heavier items on the bottom of the box and lighter items on top.

 Wrap items individually and place in a box that’s been lined with several layers of newspaper and a sheet of bubble wrap.
 Any breakables should also be wrapped in bubble wrap.
 Use clean tissue or wrapping paper for the first layer to prevent newspaper print leaving marks.
 Pillows and blankets are also useful for wrapping valuables and protecting furniture prone to dents and scratches.

 Pack important documents together, such as birth and marriage certificates, and keep them in a safe place.

-Hi I’m Cris, I am here to help you answer any questions you may have about our Removal Services Within Europe and the UK.
+Hi I’m Thomas Franklin, I am here to help you answer any questions you may have about our Removal Services Within Europe and the UK.

 For all your European Removal and London,UK Removal needs.

 You can call me on +44 020 3150 2668 or Email Me or fill in and submit the contact form on the right.